 Home > Partners

-The Hub currently comprises nine leading research groups working on composites manufacturing in the UK.
+The Hub currently comprises ten leading research groups working on composites manufacturing in the UK.
 The objective is to build and grow the national community in the design and manufacture of high performance composites.
 The Hub is led by the University of Nottingham and the University of Bristol and initially includes 4 other Spokes: Cranfield University, Imperial College London, the University of Manchester, and the University of Southampton.
 The Hub will create a national network starting with the identified Spokes and will expand this out through periodic feasibility calls.
 Three new academic partners joined the Hub in October 2017 following the first call for Feasibility Study proposals: the University of Cambridge, The University of Edinburgh, and the University of Glasgow.
+Brunel University London joined the Hub in January 2018 following a second call for proposals in October 2017.
 Successful Feasibility Study leads will become Spokes through funding of major collaborative Core Projects.

 More information about the people involved can be found on the People page.

 CIMComp completed an extensive capability mapping exercise of 20 academic institutions active in the field of composites manufacturing research, as of January 2015 (reviewed May 2017).
 This exercise provides a comprehensive overview of the UK composites manufacturing research activity, expertise and equipment for the academic sector.

 Table 1 provides a quick capability map for UK academic institutions active in composites manufacturing research.

 Table 2 details the areas of research activity for each of the UK institutions active in composites research.